stushq/docker_images/alpine/java7/README.md

+# alpine with java 7

-alpine image base on my alpine pecific image, with java 7 installed
+based on apline base image with java 7 installed